ollebompa/QDgym/README.md

 env.close()
 ```

-The above example assumes there is a defined contoller `actor` with a method `select_action` that for a given input (state) outputs the desired action.
+The above example assumes there is a defined `controller` with a method `select_action` that for a given input (state) outputs the desired action.
 Replace `env_name` with your desired task (QDWalker2DBulletEnv-v0, QDHalfCheetahBulletEnv-v0, QDAntBulletEnv-v0, QDHopperBulletEnv-v0, QDHumanoidBulletEnv-v0).

-For more detailed example use see `main.py` and `vectorized_env.py` in the [MAP-Elites GAPG implemetation](https://github.com/ollenilsson19/MAP-Elites-GAPG).
+For more detailed example use see `main.py` and `vectorized_env.py` in the [PGA-MAP-Elites implemetation](https://github.com/ollenilsson19/PGA-MAP-Elites).